RAAF Base Tindal (Katherine, NT) – Community Support Package

 On 14 March 2018, the Chief Medical Officer, Professor Brendan Murphy, announced the commencement of the RAAF Base Tindal (Katherine, NT) – Community Support Package.
 A media release from the Chief Medical Officer is available on the Health media web page.

 On 19 November 2017, the NSW Environmental Protection Agency announced changes to the Williamtown PFAS Investigation Area, now known as the ‘Management Area’.

 Also on 19 November 2017, the Australian Government announced that is has extended its Voluntary Blood Testing Program, epidemiological study and mental health and counselling services to the expanded investigation area around RAAF Base Williamtown, NSW, in line with the Department of Defence’s updated human health risk assessment and the announcement by the NSW Environment Protection Authority.
 A media release from the Deputy Chief Medical Officer, Dr Tony Hobbs, is available on the Health media web page.

 For more information on how to access these services please see Health initiatives to address PFAS contamination.

 Expert Health Panel for PFAS

-An Expert Health Panel for per- and poly-fluoroalkyl substances (PFAS) has been established to review the current literature on potential health effects of PFAS exposure and identify priority areas for research.
+An Expert Health Panel for per- and poly-fluoroalkyl substances (PFAS) was established to advise the Australian Government on the potential health impacts associated with PFAS exposure and to identify priority areas for further research.

-For more information on the PFAS Expert Health Panel, visit the PFAS Expert Health Panel web page.
+On 7 May 2018, the Chief Medical Officer, Professor Brendan Murphy, released the Expert Health Panel for PFAS Final Report.
+For more information on the Expert Health Panel for PFAS and its findings, visit the PFAS Expert Health Panel web page.